aregtech/areg-sdk/examples/12_pubsvc/ReadMe.md

 ## Communication

-- **mcrouter**: All communication between the *Service Provider* and *Service Consumer* is managed through `mcrouter`, a multicast router that enables efficient message routing in distributed systems.
+- **mcrouter**: All communication between the *Service Provider* and *Service Consumer* is managed through `mcrouter`, which is a router that enables efficient message routing in distributed systems.
 It can run on any networked machine, ensuring flexible and robust message delivery.
 - **Object RPC for IPC**: The **Object RPC** protocol handles inter-process communication between the provider and consumers, enabling easy and efficient remote interaction.
 This is particularly important for scaling distributed systems, where different processes need to exchange data or requests seamlessly.

 ## Key Features